SharonLutz/powerGcE/README.md

 ```

 ## Output
-For this example, we get the following matrix and corresponding plot which outputs the  empirical power to detect the SNP by environment interaction on the binary outcome.
-We can see from the plot below that we have adequate power in this scenario.
+For this example, we get the following matrix and corresponding plot.

 ```
-     BetaI power
+     BetaI Proportion
 [1,] -1.00 0.996
 [2,] -0.95 0.996
 [3,] -0.90 0.981